Ibby-debug/Ibby-debug/README.md

 <img align="right" alt="GIF" src="https://github.com/IbrahimSam96/IbrahimSam96/blob/master/gif3.gif?raw=true" width="500"/>
 <h3> A Little About Me  :shipit:</h3>

- I'm a full-stack developer based in Toronto, Canada.
+I've been in Toronto since 2015.
+Graduated from a business program and started writing code.

- 🧑🏻‍💼: Looking for roles and opportunities working with fast growing startups
+🧑🏻‍💼: I'm on the lookout for roles and opportunities to work with fast-growing startups.

-I have been launching multiple short experiments - kickstarting web2 and web3 apps.
+Currently, I'm testing launching multiple short experiments - kickstarting web2 & web3 apps.

 🎯 Target: ✔️5% success rate on a 100 projects/year